Stay Connected In A Disconnected World

 - Write letters or cards to people you care about to connect with loved ones

-- Set up or join virtual groups to connect with your community
+- Volunteer or join virtual groups to connect with your community

 - Meditate daily to connect with the present moment and your higher self

-- Work on your goals for 2020 to connect with your dream
+- Work on your goals to connect with your dream

 - Define or review your life vision statement to connect with your purpose